Top 10 Shanghai Street Food

 Refreshments and snacks from all over China and the world are available in Shanghai.
-Local snacks have their specialties and should not be missed.
+The top 10 Shanghai street food have their specialties and should not be missed.
 The following are some typical Shanghai snacks and recommended restaurants for your reference:

 It is a famous and popular one originating from Nanxiang Town in the northern Jiading District of the city.
 Dating back over 100 years, Nanxiang Steamed Stuffed Bun features the typical Shanghai flavor.
 It is famous for its thin wrap, big stuffing, strong flavor and tender meat.